-The human form constructed from black tights, eerie paintings exploring light and dark, an installation with hanging logs and dripping paint: the focus of this year’s Art and D.T. exhibition is ‘the individual artist and designer’.
-It is a wonderful display of the diverse range of creative approaches from GCSE and A Level students.
-Throughout their work they have demonstrated exceptional skills in a variety of media as well as a strong ability to respond to the work of other practitioners to inform their own practice.
-The exhibition shows the culmination of their explorations as well as giving the viewer the opportunity to see preliminary work in the form of sketchbooks.
+The human form constructed from black tights, eerie paintings exploring light and dark, an installation with hanging logs and dripping paint; the focus of this year’s Art and D.T. exhibition is ‘the individual artist and designer’.
+It is a wonderful display of the diverse range of creative approaches from GCSE and A Level pupils.
+Throughout their work they have demonstrated exceptional skills in a variety of media, as well as a strong ability to respond to the work of other practitioners to inform their own practice.
+The exhibition shows the culmination of their explorations as well as gives the viewer the opportunity to see preliminary work in the form of sketchbooks.

 The exhibition will be held in the Art Studios and Belstead Rooms here at the school.
 The exhibition will be open to the public on 29th June and will remain on display until 5th July.